-Registration is accepted on a first-come, first-serve basis and payment will be required prior to registration confirmation.
-Please click here to register.
+Registration typically opens in March and is accepted on a first-come, first-serve basis.
+Payment is required prior to registration confirmation.
 Registrations and payments will be processed in the order in which they are received.
 The early bird registration fee for the 3-day training institute is $900.
 After June 1, 2018, this rate increases to $1,000.
 The registration fee includes training materials, a tote bag, and continental breakfast and refreshments throughout the three days.

 Travel & Accommodation

-The training will be held on the Yale campus, at the Child Study Center in New Haven, Connecticut.
+The training is typically held on the Yale campus, at the Child Study Center in New Haven, Connecticut.
 If traveling by car, please be aware that parking is extremely limited.
 Daily paid parking is available in the Air Rights Parking Garage, located between North and South Frontage Roads.